 Social Worker and New Graduate support

-Prevention of burn out and good self care is key whether you are new to the field or not and that’s where I come in.
+It can also be a little daunting and sometimes overwhelming and prevention of burn out and good self care is key whether you are new to this field or not and that’s where I come in.

 Let me guide and support you with my experience and knowledge so that we can:

 - Explore best options for you

 - Support you to practice safely and navigate some of the more difficult issues that aris